HHS/hhs-ocdo/_pages/approach/innovation-tours.md

 How would it feel to know that you are applying your excellent skills towards making an impact in the healthcare space and serving your country?
 Join us for a 13-month tour of duty.

-join us for a 13-month tour of duty.
+Join us for a 13-month tour of duty.
 You’ll be able to:

 - Use Your Powers For Good.
 It’s an opportunity to use your talents and skills to benefit the public good.
 - Challenge Yourself.
 You will work on some of the most pressing challenges in health, health care, and the delivery of human services.